jriviere33/Ind_Study/README.md

 - The RDX Data Expansion file contains code that will make a train and test split and create new files with synthetic data based on the train split only.
 This synthetic data is generated through a few different techniques such as synonym replacement, and random insertion, swapping, and deletion

 - The RDX Models file contains a variety of models trained on the synthetic data and tested on the real data.
-Each of these models is performing multilabel text prediction.
+Each of these models is performing multilabel text classification.
 The models include SVM, Logistic Regression, Naive Bayes, Decision Trees, and KNN, with SVM achieving the best performance.